VorTECHsa/aws-maven/README.md

 # AWS Maven Wagon
 This project is a [Maven Wagon][wagon] for [Amazon S3][s3].

+It is a fork of the [original] Spring Build project, adapted to support session tokens.

-In order to to publish artifacts to an S3 bucket, the user (as identified by their access key) must be listed as an owner on the bucket.
+In order to publish artifacts to an S3 bucket, the user (as identified by their access key) must be listed as an owner on the bucket.

 ## Usage
 To publish Maven artifacts to S3 a build extension must be defined in a project's `pom.xml`.
 The latest version of the wagon can be found on the [`aws-maven`][aws-maven] page in Maven Central.